 In Their Own Words

-"Being 'in the moment' in the classroom is one of the most exciting things about teaching.
+"Being in the moment in the classroom is one of the most exciting things about teaching.
 Each classroom, each class, each day is different.
 I get to know my students as individuals and as a group throughout the semester.
 From one semester to the next, it's never going to be the same again; I'm going to have different students, so I'll present the material differently.
 How students respond influences how I respond, and every day I'm working off of them.
 Improvisation is a very big part of teaching.
 And when I see that light bulb go off in a student's head, it makes my day."

 "My job as a faculty member is to teach students new skills and how to access resources that will help them find their own voices.
-Through exposure to new musics, and through modeling and experimentation, students experience which materials, styles, and techniques resonate within them and they then 'make it their own.'
+Through exposure to new music and through modeling and experimentation, students experience which materials, styles, and techniques resonate within them, and they then make it their own.
 I think Berklee students have more of an opportunity to do that than students of other schools where they may be exposed to less varied styles of music."